 This program helps students pursuing degrees in science, engineering and architecture by immersing them in “real-world” learning environments where they work with industry professionals and develop technical skills.
 The goal of the program is to foster valuable relationships with local firms, increasing post-graduation student retention in the Central Upstate region.
 To date, 32 companies and 99 students have participated in this program, which is supported by annual fees paid by SyracuseCoE Partners.

-Applicant firms must be members of the 2019 SyracuseCoE Partner Program, offer students pre-professional or academically relevant experiences with no more than 20% of intern’s time spent on routine office/factory work, and offer a wage that meets or exceeds Federal minimum wage standards and is consistent with company wage structure for similar internships.
+To apply, firms must be members of the 2020 SyracuseCoE Partner Program and offer students pre-professional or academically relevant experiences.
+No more than 20% of the intern’s time can be spent on routine office/factory work.
+The internship must offer a wage that meets or exceeds Federal minimum wage standards and be consistent with company wage structure for similar internships.

 Syracuse University’s CASE Co-op Program may be able to administer the payroll portion of student salaries for Syracuse University students.
 Information will be provided to companies on request.